Last Updated on October 19, 2021

 Payoneer (from 52$)

-Payoneer is also a popular payment solution for people in India, especially if you are a member of Appen.
+Payoneer is also a popular payment solution for people around the world, especially if you are a member of Appen.
 Payoneer withdrawals require a minimum balance of 52$.

-I have been paid once by ySense, and this is why I find it to be a very legit earning method.
+I have been paid once by ySense, and I find it to be a very legit earning method.
 Their payment comes from “The Rewards Store”, which is probably the name they are registered with.
 Check out my payment proof here: